Next to salaries, the holiday work schedule is another ‘sensitive’ topic for online workers and employers alike.

-Most business in the Philippines are aware of this and create internal policies to work with their employees on whether or not they need to work over the holidays.
-And what kind of compensation they can expect if the have to work over the holidays.
+Most businesses in the Philippines are aware of this.
+They have internal policies to work with their employees on whether or not they need to work over the holidays.

-Even though it’s a difficult topic to broach, it has to be done, especially when you’re just starting out as a virtual assistant or even as an experienced VA.
-Talking through and agreeing on what the policies should be on holidays and paid time off will not only reduce conflict, it will also make your holidays less stressful.
+Even though it’s a complicated topic, it has to be done, especially when you’re just starting out as a virtual assistant or even as an experienced VA.
+Talking through and agreeing on what the policies should be on holidays and paid time off will reduce conflict and make your holidays less stressful.

-Here are a few tips on how to make the negotiation process between you and your potential or current employer easier.
+Here are a few tips on making the negotiation process between you and your potential or current employer easier.

 Never assume they know about our holidays.

-When they do find out, we’re be bombarded by questions on what should they do and what kind of compensation would be fair.
+When they do find out, we’re being bombarded by questions on what they should do and what kind of compensation would be fair.
 That’s why we wrote this blog post to explain Philippine holidays and paid time off to them.
-And you can share it too to open up the conversation.
-In our experience, most employers are happy to honor these holidays and offer paid time off once they know what it’s all about.
+You can share it to open up the conversation.
+In our experience, most employers are happy to honor these holidays.
+They offer paid time off once they know what it’s all about.

 Compare holidays calendars and negotiate on what holidays you can agree on.